JiriTrecak/Laurine/Example/Pods/Warp/README.md

 - [ ] Debugging
 - [ ] 100% test coverage
 - [ ] Pre / in / post generation closures
-- [ ] Installators (Cocoapods, Carthage, SPM)
+- [ ] Installers (CocoaPods :white_check_mark:, SPM :white_check_mark:, Carthage)
 - [ ] Protocoled version, so it can be used as mapper for CoreData and Realm
-- [ ] Tool for automatic generation of model, including network requests, from .json file
+- [ ] Tool for automatic generatiogn of model, including network requests, from .json file

 ## Contribute
 I will gladly accept Pull Requests (and I encourage you to do so).
 If you encounter any bug or you have an enhancement that you would like to see, please open an issue.
 Please make sure you target your PR against Development branch.